frequently asked questions:

 Dinner in Sorong following your stay with us.
 Breakfast is included at the hotel.

 Internet usage.
 Our satellite connection provides us with very limited bandwidth.
-You may connect to the internet with our computer in the Dive Centre at a rate of 0.33 Euros per minute.
-Or you may purchase unlimited usage on your own device for 50 Euros/7 nights, 65 Euros/9 nights, and 75 Euros/12 nights.
+You may connect to the internet with our computer in the Dive Centre at a rate of 0.37 USD per minute.
+Or you may purchase unlimited usage on your own device for 55 USD/7 nights, 72 USD/9 nights, and 85 USD/12 nights.
 The first 10 minutes are free so you can test the speed for yourself.

 Q: What sort of payment do you accept for incidentals incurred during my stay?